ESP-Web-Development/Ditester/README.md

 Easy as pie.

-## Features
+## About Ditester

-The dependency injection in this library is done by [`Microsoft.Extensions.DependencyInjection`](https://github.com/dotnet/runtime/tree/main/src/libraries/Microsoft.Extensions.DependencyInjection).
+The dependency injection in this library is done with [`Microsoft.Extensions.DependencyInjection`](https://github.com/dotnet/runtime/tree/main/src/libraries/Microsoft.Extensions.DependencyInjection), the same as ASP.NET Core.
+This means that you can also test services and controllers and expect identical behavior as in your application.

 ## License